Bug reports:..............................https://github.com/rutgerkok/BlockLocker/issues or use the discussion thread

 Other group systems are currently not supported.
 If you want support for another plugin, just ask me.

-If you want to disable the updater, or if you want to restrict it to only notify for updates (but never download them) you must edit the plugins/BlockLocker/config.yml file.
+If you want to disable the updater you must edit the plugins/BlockLocker/config.yml file.
 Set the updater setting in the file to DISABLED or JUST_NOTIFY.
 If you don't see the update setting in the file it is because you have a pre-1.0 config file.
 Simply add updater: DISABLED or updater: JUST_NOTIFY to a new line and you'll be fine.

-When your server is running in offline mode, not behind a BungeeCord proxy, the plugin won't use UUIDs and will continue to use names.
+When your server is running in offline mode and not behind a BungeeCord proxy, the plugin won't use UUIDs and will simply only use names.

 When UUIDs are used, the plugin accesses api.mojang.com every now and then to look up UUIDs of offline players added to a sign.